MayBakr/healthcare-consumption-dashboard/README.md

 * **Support preventive care** Encourage policy holders to adopt wellness and preventive benefits, which are already linked to lower inpatient admission rates in certain groups.

 # Dashboard
-The dashboard is available on Power BI Public.
-It allows users to filter by plan, beneficiary, and provider, with a focus on trends and values across marketing, signup, and claim metrics.
+The dashboard is available on Power BI Public link [[here](https://app.powerbi.com/view?r=eyJrIjoiNTgxMGQ2MGYtM2Q3ZS00YmFjLTk3OGUtOTZkMDAwNjYyMWIzIiwidCI6ImE0MWU5ZTIwLTUxNjYtNGUwZC1hYmU3LTBmYjFmNWZlN2E2MCJ9)].
+It allows users to filter by policyholder, plan, beneficiary, and provider, with a focus on trends and values across marketing, signup, and claim metrics.